chainguard-dev/edu/content/software-security/what-are-containers/index.md

 ## Getting Started with Containers

-Depending on your applications, you may not need to build your own container images from scratch.
+Depending on your application, you may not need to build your own container images from scratch.
 Instead, you can pull a container image from a *container registry*.
 Container registries are centralized repositories with images available to be pulled.
 A popular container registry, [Docker Hub](https://hub.docker.com/), hosts hundreds of thousands of open source container images that can be pulled and used.
-Other container registries include the [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), the [Google Container Registry](https://console.cloud.google.com/marketplace/product/google-cloud-platform/container-registry), and the [Chainguard Registry](https://console.enforce.dev/auth/login).
-Our [Chainguard Registry](/chainguard/chainguard-registry/overview/) offers a free public catalog of secure, minimal base images that provide a foundation for containerizing your applications.
+Other container registries include the [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) and the [Google Container Registry](https://console.cloud.google.com/marketplace/product/google-cloud-platform/container-registry).
+Additionally, the [Chainguard Registry](/chainguard/chainguard-registry/overview/) offers a free public catalog of secure, minimal base images that provide a strong foundation for containerizing your applications.

 There are many factors to consider when choosing a container image for your application.
 At minimum, your container image will need to have the core packages and components required to support your programs.
 However, with thousands of options to choose from, some images will be better for your use case than others.
 Choosing a container image that offers security and reliability in addition to core functionality is important.
 Some images may contain multitudes of unneeded components and packages, thus unnecessarily contributing to your data egress and vulnerability counts.